 With millions of Americans working and learning from home while social distancing, it can be tough – not only mentally, but physically.
 Some of you may be lucky enough to have a proper workspace for everyone, but many are crammed at the kitchen table, slouched on the couch or lounging in bed fielding business calls and Zearn lessons.
 Soon enough you may find that your back, hands and joints aren’t very happy—they’re aching.

-Erica Illium, a certified athletic trainer at Banner – University Sports Medicine and Concussion Specialists in Phoenix, AZ, shared tips for rehabbing your WFH (work-from-home) or LFH (learn-from-home) space without breaking the bank or your back.
+Erica Illium, an athletic trainer with at Banner – University Medicine shared tips for rehabbing your WFH (work-from-home) or LFH (learn-from-home) space without breaking the bank or your back.
 She also provided some stretches to keep you at the top of your working/learning game.

 Rehabbing your WFH/LFH space

 “While it makes sense that everyone has a different area to work, in reality most of us have space limitations,” Illium said.
 “Identify an area for each of you to work where you won’t compete for space.
 Working at a kitchen table with proper chair height is ideal.”

 To reinforce good posture, you’ll want the height of the table to be at the belly button or a few finger widths above the belly button and your elbows should rest comfortably on the table at a 90-degree angle.
 You can comfortably adjust your height using a pillow.
 If the weather is nice, try sitting at your patio table with one of your sturdy chairs.

 If you have conference or business calls, you can stand and talk or create your own standing desk by shifting books or a closed cardboard box to move your laptop to eye level.